-The legal system of the Republic of Korea (henceforth, Korea) is a civil (codified) system based on the national Constitution.
-Since its adoption in 1948, the Constitution has been revised several times, most recently in 1987 at the beginning of the Sixth Republic.
-It sets out the structure of government and states there are three governmental branches: the legislative branch (National Assembly), the executive branch (Administration), and the judicial branch (Courts).
-As with most stable three-branch systems of government, it uses a system of checks and balances.
+The legal system in the Republic of Korea (henceforth, Korea) is a civil (codified) system based on the national constitution.
+Since its adoption in 1948, the constitution has been revised several times, most recently in 1987 at the beginning of the Sixth Republic.
+The structure of the government is laid out within the constitution.
+There are three governmental branches: the legislative branch (National Assembly), the executive branch (Administration), and the judicial branch (Courts).
+As with most stable three-branch systems of government, a principle of checks and balances is in place.
 For example, judges on the Constitutional Court are partially appointed by the executive and partially by the legislature.
-Likewise, a resolution of impeachment passed by the legislature, is sent to the judiciary for a final decision.
+Likewise, if a resolution of impeachment is passed by the legislature, this is sent to the judiciary for a final decision.